MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/mtr-home-refresh.md

 ### Meet now

 Room users can instantly start an ad-hoc Teams meeting using Meet now on any **Teams Rooms (Windows and Android)** device.
-To ensure that you are not blocking this functionality via policy, see [Manage who can start instant meetings](/microsoftteams/manage-who-can-schedule-meetings).
+To ensure that you are not blocking this functionality using policy, see [Manage who can start instant meetings](/microsoftteams/manage-who-can-schedule-meetings).

 ### Call